JasonMartin85/fullstack-management-system-zprefix/README.md

 ### User Accounts
 - The Forest Floor allows logging in with a manager account or viewing the page as a visitor
 - Managers are able to View, Edit and Delete tree entries.
 Visitors can only view entries.
+- Visitors can register for a Manager account with the Register link found at the top of the page
-- To login in as a Manager use one of the 4 pregenerated demo accounts found in the table below
+- Alternatively, you can use one of the 4 pregenerated demo accounts found in the table below

 | Username          |           Password |
 |:------------------|:-------------------|